dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 [Two-Factor authentication](/articles/two-factor-authentication/) provides an extra level of security to protect your user credentials.
 You can enforce two-factor authentication for account members by enabling the feature on the account.

-When you have multiple users managing an account, it's vital to reduce the likelihood of a user credential being compromised.
+When you have multiple users managing an account, it's vital to reduce the likelihood of a user's credentials being compromised.
 This feature is available on all accounts that have the ability to [manage members of an account](/articles/account-users/).

 ## Enabling Two-Factor authentication enforcement {#enable}